scottyeager/info_foundation/src/collaboration/freeflow_collaboration/p2p_awareness_level.md

 - An eagle flies over the world and has the power to do exceptional things.
 - An Eagle is 100% free and completely does what he/she wants.
 - An eagle is very aware & knows all his/her strengths & weaknesses.
-- An eagle is compassionate.
+- An eagle is always compassionate, and knows how to live without judging others, which is super hard to do.

 ## Personal Development